mesocentre-mcia/mcia-irods-client-install/README.md

 ```
 # if running MacOs (with Zsh) you must run this first :
 #     autoload bashcompinit ; bashcompinit
-source $prefix/bashrc
+source $prefix/share/irods/bashrc
 ```

-The first time you use iRODS clients on a particular Unix accoutn, you can also use a little helper script to configure your iRODS environment:
+As a MCIA user, you can also use a little helper script to configure your iRODS environment the first time you use iRODS clients on a particular Unix account:
 ```
-source $prefix/init.bash
+source $prefix/share/irods/init.bash
 ```